 Professional autonomy - We respect the differing professional attributes that are developed and nurtured in our business areas and the rights of our people to provide objective, frank and fearless advice to their clients and the community.

 Code of Conduct

 Our Code of Conduct outlines the ethical principles, obligations and standards of behaviour that apply when working at the Department.
-A copy of the Code is available from www.careercompass.dotag.wa.gov.au > Get to know us > Our principles & values
+A copy of the Code is available from Our Principles and Values